Books

 Highlights

 Taba (Tool to Analyze the Binding Affinity) generates scoring functions to predict binding affinity based on the atomic coordinates of a protein-ligand complex.
 It employs a polynomial equation where the terms are mass-spring potentials.
 Taba calculates average interatomic distances and takes them as equilibrium distances for a mass-spring potential.
 The mass-spring potential equation and the equilibrium constants for each pair of atoms compose the Taba Force Field (TFF).
-We are currently updating Taba and expect to release a new version of Taba by September/2023.
+We are currently updating Taba and expect to release a new version of Taba by July/2024.
 It is indicated below a flowchart highlighting the main steps of Taba.
 Please cite the following reference (da Silva et al., 2020) if you use the Taba program.

-Flowchart showing the main steps used to generate targeted-scoring functions with Taba (da Silva et al., 2020).
+This flowchart shows the main steps used to generate targeted-scoring functions with Taba (da Silva et al., 2020).

 Downloads